Helooeverybody/HUST-Recommender-System-On-Steam/README.md

 | Nguyen Nhat Minh |  20225510  |
 | Nguyen Minh Quan |  20225520  |

+Guided by Prof. Than Quang Khoat.

-This project is marked as final as of 31/05/2024.
+This project is marked as final as of **31/05/2024**.
 No further contribution is accepted.

 ## Description